 However, especially after surgery, the pain and placement of the wound itself can make it a struggle to find a good position or set-up to sleep.
 This is even more true when the nature of the procedure forces us to adapt our sleeping positions.

-In one of our previous articles we have covered ways to sleep after hernia surgery and in this article we will cover things to watch after having meniscus surgery.
+In one of our previous articles we have covered ways to sleep after hernia surgery and In this article, we will explore how to sleep after meniscus injury, detailing the challenges you might face and sharing advice for a comfortable and effective recovery.
 In order to help you recover faster from it, we at Sleep Reporter have looked into ways to make yourself comfortable.
-We’ll take you through the very specific nature of meniscus surgery, the issues that you should be aware of, and cover the ways on how to sleep after meniscus surgery, how to settle in properly and get the best sleep during the recovery.
+We’ll take you through the very specific nature of a meniscus injury, the issues that you should be aware of, and cover the ways on how to sleep after a meniscus injury, how to settle in properly and get the best sleep during the recovery.

 What is meniscus surgery?